tecnocrata/bal-reservation/README.md

 # Hotel Reservation Service

 This service is designed to manage hotel reservations.
 It provides functionalities for making, canceling, and listing reservations, as well as user authentication for secure access.
-The service is built using C# and follows a clean architecture with clearly defined use cases and handlers.
+The service is built using C# and follows a clean architecture with clearly defined use cases.

 ## Table of Contents